dropseed/plain/bolt-requestlog/README.md

-# forge-requestlog
+# bolt-requestlog

-The request log stores a local history of HTTP requests and responses during `forge work` (Django runserver).
+The request log stores a local history of HTTP requests and responses during `bolt work` (Django runserver).

 The request history will make it easy to see redirects, 400 and 500 level errors,